genomematt/pebbles/README.md

 them into a different coordinate space such as the c. coordinates of the gene/transcript of interest.
 This can be done with packages such as https://hgvs.readthedocs.io or websites like mutalyzer.nl

-Currently pebbles ignores quality scores and assumes all reads are a single unpaired unique observation.
+Currently pebbles ignores per base quality scores and assumes all reads are a single unpaired unique observation.
 In most uses it will be desirable to align overlaps for paired end sequencing and trim reads before calling.